 - At the time of the purchase process,

 - Did the user do a direct purchase or did he/ she compare products

 - Did the user put in any promo code or referral code–analyze the performance of loyalty programs

 - What mode of payment used most and what bank used most often–this helps in delivering customized content that is relevant and meaningful

 - Tracking cart abandonment and its point of origin

 Additionally, transaction data will help IT admins to isolate problems and move in quickly to resolve these (in the above example of Paula and the ATM, the machine being out of service, will send an immediate alert of the hardware supplier.
 This will help them to put the ATM machine back up and again and provide minimal inconvenience to customers).

-As is evident, transaction data provides a lot of potential to carry out big data analysis and BI to extract amazing insights on problems or pain points, which would have otherwise remained uncovered till the concern escalates to a new level.
+As is evident, transaction data provides a lot of potentials to carry out big data analysis and BI to extract amazing insights on problems or pain points, which would have otherwise remained uncovered till the concern escalates to a new level.
 Thus timely intervention in terms of proper tracking and monitoring helps the business owner to move in quickly to address any issues.
-It helps them provide near zero downtime of services and solutions.
+It helps them provide near-zero downtime of services and solutions.
 As a result, your customer servicing ability gets a thumbs up from existing customers, and you can gain an unbeatable competitive edge in your business with the help of proper collection and usage of transaction data.

 Interested to know more about

 – How to use a variety of sources to extract transaction data?